Karthikprasadm/Cardly/README.md

 ## Contact

-For questions or contributions, please open an issue or pull request on the [GitHub repository](https://github.com/alpha2lucifer/creditCardRecommendationSystem).
+Open an issue or pull request on [GitHub](https://github.com/Karthikprasadm/Cardly) if you’d like to collaborate, report a bug, or request a feature.

 ---